vmc9/HomeBud/README.md

 I will be documenting everything from wireframes I used to design the front end, to diagrams I will make to lay out the design of my back end.

+## Before trying it out, make sure you have vue-cli installed!

 ## Build Setup